Arrowhead Springs Hotel: Site

+Current hotel building

-In 1938 the resort was sold to Hollywood group: Jay Paley, Joseph M. Schenck, Constance Bennett, Al Jolson, Darryl Zanuck and Claudette Colbert for $800,000.
-A 1938 fire burnt down this second resort.
-The group spent $1.5 million and built the current resort.
-The Arrowhead Springs Hotel opened in 1939 as a resort hotel in the San Bernardino Mountains.
-The resort was designed by African American architects Paul R. Williams and Gordon Kaufmann in the art deco style.
-The main building is a four-story with two wings.
+The group spent $1.5 million and built the current resort, designed by architects Paul R. Williams and Gordon Kaufmann in the Georgian style.
+Ground was broken in January 1939, and the Arrowhead Springs Hotel opened on December 16, 1939.

+The hotel had an outdoor swimming pool, a 130-person theater, natural hot springs, a lake, tennis courts, and recreational facilities on 1,700 acres in the mountains.
+The 150-room main building is a four-story with two wings.
 The center also had 10 bungalows.
-The interior was designed by Dorothy Draper of New York.
+The interior was by iconic New York designer Dorothy Draper.
 Hollywood guests included Charlie Chaplin, Judy Garland, and Clark Gable.
-Bugsy Siegel was a regular guest also.
+Bugsy Siegel was also a regular guest.
 The resort was used for filming movies, including Humphrey Bogart in High Sierra in 1941.

-The U.S. Navy leased the resort hotel on a 7.5-acre and turned it into a 149 room hospital that opened in June 1944, also called Naval Special Hospital, Arrowhead Springs.
+The hotel was not financially successful, and closed in May 1941.
+In July, the owners began negotiations with the United States Department of War to sell the hotel for conversion to an Army hospital.
+However, the negotiations were not completed, and the hotel went into foreclosure in September 1941.
+Hotelier Thomas E. Hull took possession of the resort on November 15, 1941 and reopened it on November 19 as part of his Hull Hotels chain.

+On March 8, 1944, the U.S. Navy announced that it had purchased the 7.5-acre resort for conversion to a 149-room convalescent hospital, Naval Special Hospital, Arrowhead Springs, which opened on May 23, 1944.
 It was opened to help with the overcrowding at the U.S. Naval Hospital at Corona.
 In June 1944, 500 patients were transferred from Corona to Arrowhead Springs.
-At the end of the war, in November 1945, when the Hospital closed over 5800 troops had been cared for at the Hospital.
-After the war it returned to a resort hotel.
+In August 1944, the hotel was nearly destroyed by a large brush fire, which came within 100 yards of the building.
+By November 1945, when the hospital closed, over 5800 troops had been cared for there.

-Esther Williams made a movie, Thrill of a Romance in 1945.
-In 1946, the resort was purchased by the Hull group of Chicago.
-Then in 1946, sold to Conrad Hilton for $2 million.
+Esther Williams made a movie, Thrill of a Romance, at the resort in 1945.
+In 1946, the resort was returned to Hull Hotels.
+On March 8, 1949, Conrad Hilton bought the hotel for $2 million.
 In 1950 Elizabeth Taylor and Conrad Hilton Jr. honeymooned at the resort.
-Sold again in 1951 to Hilton Hotel, then to Campus Crusade for Christ in 1961.
-Campus Crusade for Christ moved to Orlando, Florida in 1991.
+Hilton was not able to make the resort financially successful, closing it for multiple periods, and finally selling it in 1956 to hotelier Benjamin Swig, who operated the hotel for a time, before closing it permanently in 1959.
+In 1962, he sold the resort to Campus Crusade for Christ, an interdenominational Christian organization, which used the property as a religious retreat, headquarters, training center and conference center.
+Campus Crusade for Christ moved to Orlando, Florida in 1991 and vacated the hotel.
 In March 1992, the resort went for sale with no buyers.

-The resort was vacant till sold to San Manuel in 2017.
+In 2017, the vacant resort was sold to the San Manuel Band of Mission Indians.